Skip to contentSkip to content

 """, (query_embedding, query_embedding, top_k))

-{"id": r[0], "content": r[2], "similarity": r[3]}
+return [{"id": r[0], "content": r[1], "similarity": r[2]}

-for r in cur.fetchall()
+for r in cur.fetchall()]

 def answer(question: str) -> str: